Responsible Stewardship and Sustainability

 With a mission to support the health of humankind and our planet, sustainability is inherently part of the Dr. Hauschka philosophy—and an everyday part of our manufacturing process.

-- We almost exclusively obtain our plants, oils and waxes from controlled organic cultivation (biodynamic quality where possible) and under fair trade conditions.
+We almost exclusively obtain our plants, oils and waxes from certified organic cultivation (biodynamic quality where possible) and under fair trade conditions.

-- We think and work in material cycles – for example, when using rain water or easy-to-recycle packaging materials and when composting vegetal production waste.
+We think and work in material cycles, for example using rain water, easy-to-recycle packaging materials and plant production waste in compost.

-- We conserve resources wherever possible: we have procured 100% certified green electricity for many years, we use heat recovery and the ground temperature for air conditioning purposes, we provide company bicycles, pay our employees’ public transport fares and provide a carpooling platform.
+We conserve resources wherever possible.
+Our manufacturing facilties have run on 100% certified green electricity for many years and use heat recovery and geothermal building for air conditioning purposes.

 Soil is a complex organism in which several cycles are interlinked to create a stable system.
 This stability can only be retained if humans integrate themselves into these cycles responsibly.

-We need nature, but nature can also need us: when we created our medicinal plant garden in 1955, the site was a boggy meadow with heavy loam soil.
-Today, valuable medicinal plants grow in this now Demeter-certified garden.
+We need nature, but nature can also need us: when we created our biodynamic plant garden in 1955, the site was a boggy meadow with heavy loam soil.
+Today, valuable plants grow there.
 This piece of land continually teaches us the secrets of sustainable business practices.

 Sustainable partnerships all around the world

-We also support sustainability through the ecological, socially-responsible partnerships that we have created: for example, we obtain shea butter from an organically certified collection area in Burkina Faso and the precious oil of the Damask roses from countries such as from Afghanistan, where we are working with the World Hunger Organisation to offer around 700 farmers who now use organic methods an alternative to opium cultivation.
+We also support sustainability through the ecological, socially-responsible partnerships that we have created.
+We obtain shea butter from an organically certified cooperative in Burkina Faso, Africa.
+For example, rose essential oil is sourced from Afghanistan, where we are working with the World Hunger Organization to offer approximately 700 farmers an alternative to opium cultivation.

-With your assistance, we are helping to preserve and, as per the Demeter concept, heal the earth for future generations.
+With your assistance, we are helping to preserve and heal the earth for future generations.